Kapendev/parin/README.md

 Parin sits somewhere between a small engine like raylib or LÖVE and a big engine like Godot or Unity.
 It offers more direction than small ones, but far less overhead and "magic" than big ones.

 > [!NOTE]
-> Parin is still early in development.
+> The project is still early in development.
 > If something is missing, it will probably be added when someone (usually the main developer) needs it.

 ## Major Features